LaxDevTech/twitterbot/README.md

 __you're all set__

-You read more about Twython's extensive
+You read more about Twython's extensive functionality [here](https://twython.readthedocs.io/en/latest/).

+Happy tweeting! :octocat: